pickledish/pickledish.github.io/_drafts/2026-08-17-cheapskate.md

 There is some functionality already that can't fit into this simplistic model.
 For example, both the PDF-parsing and account-deletion bits require secret credentials (an OpenRouter API key and the Supabase service key respectively) that can't be published, and so Cheapskate uses a couple of [Edge Functions](https://supabase.com/docs/guides/functions) for those.
 Future functionality might lean on more of them.

-Still, the system has been very pleasant and functional to develop so far!
+The system has been very pleasant and functional to develop so far!

 ## Data Model